asliulusoy/Machine-Learning-for-Network-Security/README.md

 17. **Train and Evaluate Random Forest Model**
 18. **Train and Evaluate Naive Bayes Model**
 19. **Display Unique Labels and Model Accuracies**

-## Requirements
-@todo:requirements.txt oluştur ve buraya dahil et.

-## Dataset
-The dataset used in this project contains network traffic data for security analysis.
-It includes various features related to network traffic, such as packet length, flow packets, and labels indicating different types of network attacks.

 ## Contributors
 @asliulusoy asligizemulusoy@gmail.com